rapzaDev/debug-utils-flutter/README.md

 flutter pub get
 ```

-### Step 3: Run the example
+### Step 3: Run the example app

 ```bash
 flutter run
 ```

-The app will start and print logs to your debug console.
-Open the IDE console or terminal to view them.
+You’ll see the logs in your IDE’s debug console.

-Logs are only printed when the app is running in debug mode.
-Nothing will appear in release builds.
+**Note:** Logs only appear in debug mode.

 ---

 ## About the Author

-Built by [Rafael Arango Pérez](https://www.linkedin.com/in/rapzadev/), Flutter developer focused on clean architecture, reusable code and productivity tools for modern app teams.
+Built by [Rafael Arango Pérez](https://www.linkedin.com/in/rapzadev/), Flutter developer focused on clean architecture, reusable code, and tools that boost productivity for mobile teams.

-Feel free to fork or contribute.
-If you are hiring Flutter engineers or looking to build powerful mobile apps, let’s connect on LinkedIn.
+Fork, use, or contribute!
+If you're building powerful apps or hiring Flutter engineers, feel free to connect.

 ---

 ## License

 MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.